Santa Shares Christmas Spirit

-Seeking out the Christmas spirit, the Chowan Herald interviewed Santa Claus, albeit the Inner Banks incarnation.
+Seeking out the Christmas spirit, the Perquimans Weekly interviewed Santa Claus, albeit the Inner Banks incarnation.

 Rather than spoiling the fun for families awaiting a visit from Santa Claus, the newspaper is not going to reveal Santa’s alter ego identity particularly since a lot of kids will be reading the letters to Santa in the B section.